aubreyrjones/lemon-py/README.md

   any ASCII-delimeter cleanly, and return the correct string even if there are utf-8 characters in between.

-* "Real" unicode support, like integrating IUC, is entirely beyond the scope of this project.
+* "Real" unicode support, like integrating ICU, is entirely beyond the scope of this project.
 This has already grown well beyond the little "regex lexer + string tree" I had in mind when I started, and trying to integreate compliant, normalizing unicode support into the lemon-py "invisible" build-chain sounds like no fun at all.

+In standard 8-bit/ASCII mode, the lexer/parser should be binary clean.
+Again, regex are going to be the pinch point, as you'll need to encode all your patterns using the `\x` operator to set hex codes.

 ## Motivation and Alternatives